erewok/pelecanus/README.md

 'newvalue'
 ```

-Because integers will *always* be interpreted as list-indices, this works for creating ad-hoc lists or adding elements to lists as well, but be advised of the behavior: when setting a new path, a `PelicanJson` object will back-fill any missing list indices with `None` (simliar to [assigning to a non-existent index in Ruby](http://www.ruby-doc.org/core-2.1.2/Array.html#method-i-5B-5D-3D)):
+Because integers will *always* be interpreted as list-indices, this works for creating ad-hoc lists or adding elements to lists as well, but be advised of the behavior: when setting a new path with `force=True1, a `PelicanJson` object will back-fill any missing list indices with `None` (simliar to [assigning to a non-existent index in Ruby](http://www.ruby-doc.org/core-2.1.2/Array.html#method-i-5B-5D-3D)):

 ```python
 >>> pelican.set_nested_value(['links', 'NewKey', 4, 'NewNestedKey'], 'LIST Example', force=True)